Inglis Gundry

-Life and career
+Early career and wartime

 Born in Wimbledon to parents of Cornish descent, Gundry had a passion for Cornish culture and played an instrumental role in preserving Cornish folk songs and carols with the publication of Canow Kernow: Songs and Dances of Cornwall (1966).
 He had previously been named a bard of the Gorsedh Kernow in 1952.

 Gundry was educated at Rokeby and Mill Hill School, where he was scholar.
 Following this, Gundry studied classics and philosophy at Balliol College, Oxford, law at Middle Temple, and worked for a few years as a barrister before pursuing music studies at the Royal College of Music in 1935 where he was a pupil of Gordon Jacob (orchestration), R. O. Morris (counterpoint), and Ralph Vaughan Williams (composition).
-He achieved his first success as a composer in 1936 when his String Quartet was awarded the Cobbett Prize.
+He achieved his first success as a composer in 1936 when his Phantasy String Quartet was awarded the Cobbett Prize.
 His first of several novels, The Countess' Penny, was published in 1934.

-In 1938 Gundry wrote his first opera Naaman, The Leprosy of War which remains unperformed.
-He went on to write 12 more operas, including The Logan Rock which premiered at the Minack Theatre on the cliffs at Porthcurno in 1956 with mezzo Edith Coates and conductor Marcus Dods.
-His eighth opera The Prince of Coxcombs won Morley College's opera composition contest in 1960.
-His final opera, Galileo, was written in 1996.
-Gundry became friendly with another Cornish composer of operas, William Lewarne Harris.

 Gundry served in the Royal Navy during the Second World War and survived the torpedoing of HMS Welshman on 1 February 1943.
 Later that year his orchestral suite Heyday Freedom from his opera Return of Odysseus was featured in a performance at The Proms.
 After the war, he worked as music advisor to the Admiralty's education department and edited The Naval Songbook.
-His London address during the 1950s was 11, Winterstoke Gardens, N.W.7.